 12. Kill Switch

-The kill switch is another automation feature that’s pretty much standard VPN fare these days.
+The VPN kill switch is another automation feature that’s pretty much standard VPN fare these days.
 It cuts off your internet connection if your VPN stops working for some reason.
 This makes sure you’re always protected by a secure VPN connection, even if the VPN connection falters.

 13. Leak Protection